INTRODUCTION

 HUMAN TRAFFICKING

 For the past five years, South Africa has been classified as a country of origin, transit, and destination for trafficking.
-It entails that victims are trafficked from South Africa and moved through the country to other areas for exploitation, and foreign victims are also brought to the country as their final destination.
-Trafficking is not generally reported to the police, because victims fear retaliation, and thus, the exact statistics on the extent of human trafficking are not available.
-South Africa is also a Tier 2 country – as the government is making significant efforts in some respects but does not fully meet the minimum standards for the elimination of trafficking as espoused by the Victims of Trafficking and Violence Protection Act of 2000 (TVPA) (US Department of State, 2023).
+It entails that victims are trafficked from South Africa and moved through the country to other areas for exploitation and that foreign victims are brought to the country as their final destination.
+Trafficking is not generally reported to the police because victims fear retaliation, which means that updated statistics on the extent of human trafficking are not available.
+South Africa is also a Tier 2 country as the government is making significant efforts in some respects but does not fully meet the minimum standards for the elimination of trafficking as espoused by the Victims of Trafficking and Violence Protection Act of 2000 (TVPA) (US Department of State, 2023).

 REMITTANCES, RETURNS AND RETURNEES

-Recently, South Africa is very familiar with its role in assisting foreign migrants in South Africa to return to their country of origin.
-For example, in 2022, a joint effort from the Department of Home Affairs and UNHCR facilitated the voluntary repatriation of forty-nine of the more than 600 Congolese refugees who volunteered to return home (UNHCR, 2022 & Mail & Guardian, 2022).
-However, with the outbreak of the coronavirus pandemic in 2019, some South Africans living abroad were very vocal about their desire to return home.
-According to the Department of International Relations and Cooperation (2020), the government has assisted in the repatriation of more than 3000 South Africans during the outbreak of the COVID-19 pandemic.
+South Africa is increasingly assisting foreign migrants in the country to return to their countries of origin.
+For example, in 2022, a joint effort by the Department of Home Affairs and UNHCR facilitated the voluntary repatriation of 49 of the more than 600 Congolese refugees who volunteered to return home (UNHCR, 2022; Mail & Guardian, 2022).
+With the outbreak of the coronavirus pandemic in 2019, some South Africans living abroad were very vocal about their desire to return home.
+According to the Department of International Relations and Cooperation (2020), the government has helped more than 3,000 South Africans to repatriate during the Covid-19 pandemic.
+During this time, the South African government played an essential role in assisting its nationals to come back home.

 Atkinson, D. 2014.
 Rural-urban linkages: South Africa case study.
 Retrieved from: https://www.rimisp.org/wp-content/files_mf/1422297966R_ULinkages_SouthAfrica_countrycasestudy_Final_edited.pdf